The Midnight Walk: VR Guide – Platforms, Setup, and What VR Adds

 Advertisement

-• Assuming the game is VR-exclusive because VR footage is prominent online.
+• Assuming the game is VR-exclusive because VR footage is everywhere online.
+It is fully playable flatscreen on every platform.

-• Expecting the headset mode to radically transform the game into combat-focused VR software.
+• Expecting headset mode to transform the game into combat-focused VR.
+The strength is presence, not mechanics.

 Was this guide helpful?